Elanngo-Madheswaran/MediVault/README.md

 ✔️ **Expiry Date Alerts:** Stay informed about product expiration dates, reducing waste and potential liabilities.

+✔️ **Profit Report:** Tells you about the profit in each product and total profit.

 ✔️ **Improved UI** Enjoy a fresh, modern look with enhanced display quality, making the user experience more appealing.